tmux-plugins/tmux-copycat/video/script.md

 Script
 ------
-Now, there is a way to do this with tmux copycat plugin.
+Now, let's show a proper way to do it.

-It has a predefined file search so pressing prefix plus control-f jumps straight to the last file.
+Tmux copycat has a predefined file search, so pressing prefix plus control-f jumps straight to the last file.

 Notice how the match is already selected.

 I'll copy it with enter,
-and paste it with tmux default paste binding: prefix plus right angle bracket.
+and paste it with tmux default paste "bajnding": prefix plus right angle bracket.

 3 - Jumping over searches with `n` and `N`
 ==========================================